kf8a/mcse_picture/README.md

 # McsePicture

-A very small program to periodically pull an image from a D7180 camera extract a frame using ffmpeg and forward the frame to an MQTT broker.
+A very small program to periodically pull an image from a D7180 camera during daylight hours, extract a frame using ffmpeg, and forward the frame to an MQTT broker.

+This program relies on ffmpeg for frame extraction and curl for download and it ignores a lot of errors.

 ## Installation